gandhiboys/CS648_Assignment3/README.md

 # Assignment-3
 ##### Introduction
-This is the assignment #3 of CS648.
-The assignment is of 2 parts.
-Here the main learning is of understanding and implementation of selectors types

-### First half:
+The third assignment for CS648 is the following.
+The task consists of two sections.
+Here, knowing and using various selector types is the key lesson to be learned.

+##### Part1:
 The first part of assignment is concerned with styling the _index.html_.

 ##### Part2:
-The second part of the assignment is concerned with styling the Vecta corp website and its pages.
+The Vecta Corp website and its pages are styled in the assignment's second section.

-#### Technologies Used:
- - HTML5
- - CSS3

 #### CSS Selectors used:
 1. Attribute
-2. Multiple Elements
+2. Pseudo elements
 3. Pseduo selectors
 4. Descendants
-5. Pseudo elements
+5. Multiple Elements